Padrón Cigars

-Piloto Cigars Inc. is a private company that produces the Padrón cigar brand from Nicaragua.
-Commonly known as Padrón Cigars, the company was founded in September 8, 1964, in Miami, Florida, by Cuban-native José Orlando Padrón.
+Padrón Cigars (formally known as Piloto Cigars Inc.) is a private company that produces cigars in Nicaragua.
+The company was founded in September 8, 1964, in Miami, Florida, by Cuban-native José Orlando Padrón.
 In 1970, Padrón moved the company to Estelí, Nicaragua.

 Padrón Cigars is managed and curated by three generations of the Padrόn family, under the leadership of José O. Padrón, and Jorge Padrón.
 The company controls all aspects of cigar production, including tobacco growing, sorting, processing, cigar manufacturing, and distribution.

 Company history

 Origins

 Damaso Padrón, Jose Orlando Padrón's grandfather, immigrated to Cuba from the Canary Islands (Spain) in the middle 1800s when he was a young boy.
 As was designated in those days, the "isleños" (islanders) were made to work in the tobacco fields.
 With what little money they had, the Padrón family bought a small farm in the Pinar del Río region of Cuba, Las Obas.
 At that time they made $7 every 100 lbs of tobacco they cultivated in Cuba.
 From there, the Padrón family continued to buy farms around the Pinar del Río region including a factory in Piloto, where the name of Jose's company, Piloto Cigars, is derived.

 Jose Orlando Padrón was born in 1926 in Cuba and grew up near the Pinar del Río region, famed for its tobacco.
 His family has been working in the tobacco industry since the 1850s, and, when Jose moved from Cuba in 1961 after his tobacco farm was nationalized by Fidel Castro, went to Spain, then New York, and then he brought over a century's worth of tobacco knowledge to Miami.
 In Miami, Jose earned $60 every month from government aid to Cuban refugees.
 After a friend gave him a small hammer, Jose obtained a carpentry job.
 It was this job that enabled him to raise the $600 to start his own cigar brand and business.
 To this day, the little hammer has been a symbol of Jose's start as a cigar blender and manufacturer.

 Padrón produced 200 cigars a day, made in typical Cuban rolling style, with one torcedor.
 Padrón then came to the idea of making a new cigar, the "Fuma".
 Made completely from Connecticut broadleaf tobacco, many bought this cigar for its curly head cap, which resembled the traditional cigars from Cuba.

 It soon became very limiting to deal only with Connecticut broadleaf tobacco because of its long curing process.
 Padrón was approached by a man from a tobacco company in Nicaragua touring around for potential buyers, who asked him to inspect his tobacco for its quality.
 Padrón thought very well of his tobacco and told him to come back after his trip to Europe so he may travel to Nicaragua and inspect the tobacco and the fields.
 There, in the Jalapa valley of Nicaragua, Padrón found the tobacco he would use for his cigars.